Human9000/FMST-PT/README.md

     ]
 }
 ```
+The reasoning speed of traditional networks such as swinnet, unetr, nnunet and nnformer is FPS < 1, but our reasoning speed is super fast.
+You can get any 3D medical impact data after analysis through FPS > 15 processing speed.
+Tested on FPS 2017_ consenuse>30, FPS_ attention>20, FPS_ edge>15.

 We uploaded the reasoning results on lits2017 for reference.
 Location: [All stage](), [Consensus](), [Attention](), [Edge](), and some of them are shown in the figure below: